jmjuanes/logty/README.md

 ### log.format(fn)

 Use this method to print your custom log messages.
-The `fn` argument must be a function that will be execute every log request with the following arguments:
+The `fn` argument must be a function that will be execute each log request with the following arguments:
 - `tag`: the log tag string.
 - `day`: a string with the format `yyyy/mm/dd`.
 - `time`: a string with the format `hh:mm:ss`.